 PLEASE include your real name and your league you belong to in the email transfer MESSAGE box available to you when completing the email transfer.

-You will receive confirmation via email within 24- 48 hours, if you do not receive an email confirmation, check your junk/spam box and then contact us at Pamtera@RDCservices.org
+You will receive confirmation via email within 24- 48 hours, if you do not , then please check your junk/spam box and then contact us at Pamtera@RDCservices.org

 Directors and officers liability Insurance (often called D&O) is a type of liability insurance that covers individuals for claims made against them while serving on a board of directors and/or as an officer.